deckhouse/deckhouse/ee/fe/modules/450-network-gateway/docs/CONFIGURATION.md

 ## Parameters

-The module has the following parameters in the `deckhouse` CM:
+The module has the following parameters in the `deckhouse` ConfigMap:

 * `nodeSelector` — selects nodes that will be used to configure iptables rules and to run the DHCP server;
     * Format — a [dictionary](https://kubernetes.io/docs/concepts/configuration/assign-pod-node/#nodeselector) of label-value pairs.
 The instance's pods inherit this field as-is;